probot/probot/docs/github-api.md

 - [`marketplace_purchase`](https://docs.github.com/en/developers/webhooks-and-events/webhook-events-and-payloads#marketplace_purchase) - The purchase happens before the app is installed on an account.

 For these events, `context.octokit` will be unauthenticated.
-Attemts to send any requests will fail with an error explaining the circumstances.
+Attempts to send any requests will fail with an error explaining the circumstances.

 ## GitHub Enterprise